tiliado/nuvolaplayer/doc/pages/apps/guide.md

 ==================

-If you launch your service, either from the list of services or with command `nuvolaplayer3 -D -A ~/projects/nuvola-player -a test_integration`, you will see an error dialog saying "Invalid home page URL - The web app integration script has provided an empty home page URL." and the app will quit.
+If you launch your service, either from the list of services or with command `nuvolaplayer3 -D -A ~/projects/nuvola-player -a happy_songs`, you will see an error dialog saying "Invalid home page URL - The web app integration script has provided an empty home page URL." and the app will quit.
 That's because Nuvola Player makes no assumption about where the homepage URL is stored and expect service integration script provides this information explicitly